By Cindy Solomon*

 First published in 1990 under the name United Methodist Family, today’s publication for Korean United Methodists is called United Methodists in Service.
 In 2014, it went from a bimonthly print magazine to a monthly tabloid newspaper format available in a print version and online.
 The new format allows for more flexibility in sharing information, ideas and resources with and among Korean United Methodist pastors and lay leaders.

 United Methodist Program Calendars

 A staple for clergy and church leaders for more than 30 years, United Methodist program calendar formats have included the Pocket Calendar, the Classic Calendar (horizontal), Standard Calendar (vertical), Wall Calendar, Desk Blotter, Notebook Grids and Binder, Electronic Calendar and Reproducible Calendar.
 Each version features agency contacts/websites, information services, interdenominational services, Revised Common Lectionary readings, liturgical colors, next year’s events, planning/resource checklists, special days, a three-year calendar, the United Methodist giving program and pages for notes.
-New for 2016 is the Calendar App, available in iTunes and Google Play.

 *Cindy Solomon is a marketing consultant and content writer living in Franklin, Tennessee.